-Figure 318: Power Management - Command Dword 11
+Figure 319: Power Management - Command Dword 11

-Bits Description 04:00 Power State (PS): This field indicates the new power state into which the controller is requested to transition.
+Bits Description 31:08 Reserved 07:05 Workload Hint (WH): This field indicates the type of workload expected.
+This hint may be used by the NVM subsystem to optimize performance.
+Refer to section 8.15.3 for more details.
+04:00 Power State (PS): This field indicates the new power state into which the controller is requested to transition.
 This power state shall be one supported by the controller as indicated in the Number of Power States Supported (NPSS) field in the Identify Controller data structure.
 If the power state specified is not supported, the controller shall abort the command and should return an error of Invalid Field in Command.